 What is vendor relationship management?

-Vendor relationship management (VRM) is deepening the buyer-supplier relationships to achieve a mutually beneficial goal and establish trust.
+Vendor relationship management, also known as VRM is deepening the buyer-supplier relationships to achieve a mutually beneficial goal and establish trust.
 An efficient vendor relationship management process can deliver a number of key benefits from quality increments and improved total cost of ownership (TCO) to new innovations and a much smoother flow of data.

 Top 3 successful vendor relationship strategies